mrshenli/streamsx.documentation/docs/beamrunner/beamrunner-X-performance.md

-The performance of your IBM® Streams Runner for Apache Beam application is affected by options and configuration parameters given to both the runner and the IBM Streams instance where your application is deployed. understanding how these work will help you get the best performance.
+The performance of your IBM® Streams Runner for Apache Beam application is affected by options and configuration parameters given to both the runner and the IBM Streams instance where your application is deployed.
+Understanding how these work will help you get the best performance.

 ## Bundling elements